 Right-clicking on Feature code cell entitles to Show uses in Navigator menu that shows all products that use the selected feature in Navigator.

 The feature view is a tree representation of the feature, its options, and any subfeatures.
 When the feature view is first populated, the feature that was used to populate the tree will be selected for editing.
 However, if the current feature has sub-features, they can be double-clicked in this view to begin editing them.
 Editing a feature in this view determines what is shown in the Options spreadsheet.

 Right-clicking on elements in the list allows for some additional actions;

 - Right-clicking on Feature tree views entitles to Show uses in Navigator that shows products that are assigned to the selected feature in the Navigator tool.
 Setting and viewing Functional Sel, Sku Sel, Optional Sel and Multiple Sel of a feature.
 Open/Close All Below expands and hides all tree branches.

-- Right-clicking on Option tree views entitles to Show option in “Feature” that navigates to selected option in option spreadsheet.
+- Right-clicking on Option tree views entitles to Show option in “Feature” that navigates to the selected option in the option spreadsheet.
 If the feature owning an option allows it, an option can be set as the default option by selecting the Set As Default Option item from the right-click menu.

 - Subfeatures and options can be removed by selecting the Remove Feature or Delete Option items, respectively.

 Options can also be reordered by dragging them in this view.
 While an option is being dragged, a black line will be displayed to show the location the option will be in if it is dropped at that time.